-Virtually all players of table games have heard of the concept of card-counting while playing blackjack.
+Virtually all table games players have heard of the concept of card-counting while playing blackjack.

 The idea is to determine when the deck has a favorable balance of cards left in it after several hands have been played and you have a strong hand.

 Card counting is legal, but virtually all casinos ban players they deem to be “advantage” players.
-An advantage player is an especially skilled one who can determine the best times to lay wagers and typically wins more often than average or even many skilled players.
+An advantage player is an especially skilled one who can determine the best times to lay wagers and typically wins more often than the average or even against more skilled players.

-Casinos try to thwart card counters through various means, like multiple decks of cards and tracking their betting patterns.
+Casinos try to thwart card counters through various means, including multiple decks of cards and tracking betting patterns.

-Card counting systems and techniques adapt to changing times, however, they’re still making money from VIP blackjack players today.
+Card counting systems and techniques adapt to changing times, however, so many players are still making money from VIP blackjack players today.

 Many games online still offer single-deck free blackjack games, which makes blackjack card counting easier to do for skilled players who have studied and mastered the concept.
-That helps you to practice blackjack online, while perfecting a particular skill.
+This helps you practice blackjack online while perfecting this particular skill.

 Live Dealer Blackjack

-When you play live blackjack online along with other card games, you get the benefit of visually enhanced games with excellent sound and graphics.
+When you play live blackjack online, you get the benefit of visually enhanced games with excellent sound and graphics.